 - Accrue in advance: This setting is ticked because the employee is entitled to the full amount of SL (ie 5 days) and DVL (ie 10 days) when the entitlement period kicks in.

 - Accruals for this leave category are limited to a maximum of: This setting has been applied to cap the amount of leave that the employee can accrue in a year.
-For SL, this is 5 days (or 40 hours) and DVL is 10 days (or 80 hours).
+For SL, this is 5 days and DVL is 10 days.

 - Carry over a maximum of: This setting has been applied to cap the amount of unused leave that carries over to the next entitlement period.
-For SL, this is 15 days (or 120 hours) and DVL is 0 days (or 0 hours).
+For SL, this is 20 days and DVL is 0 days.
+For SL, the carry over maximum amount is in addition to the balance of leave accrued in the leave year i.e. carry over maximum is configured as 15 days + 5 days allowed per leave year = 20 days capping.

 Setting up SL and DVL entitlements for employees